Theonimfi/Bert-based-preprocessing-techniques-acceleration/README.md

 ### Installation

-In order to run the experiments, you need to install the BERT_preprocessing_acceleration.ipynb in your [google colab](https://colab.research.google.com/).
+In order to run the experiments, you need to install the Bert_based_evaluation.ipynb in your [google colab](https://colab.research.google.com/).
 To do so, follow the steps bellow:

 **Step 1**: Create a new colab file and choose upload notebook. <br />